AS207960/docs/docs/api.md

 ### Client registration

-At the current time please contact us to register your OAuth client.
-We're working on a management console for clients, but until this is working all client management must be done manually.
+To create and manage your OAuth clients please use the console [here](http://oauth.as207960.net/).

 ### Scope whitelisting

-Most actions are protected by requesting scopes at the point authorization.
+Most actions are protected by requesting scopes at the point of authorization.
 The user will be asked to consent to your application having access to the scopes you've requested.
-When registering your client you'll need to tell us what scopes you want access to and to provide a reason for each scope.
+When registering your client you'll need email us to tell us what scopes you want access to and to provide a reason for each scope.

 ### Service account